 Address: 2nd Floor, Kensington House, Westminster Place, York Business Park, York, YO26 6RW

 In general, the NHS is able to provide some form of alcohol and drug addiction treatment -such as the enrolment into therapy or addiction support networks- but others are more difficult to access through this method.

 For example, it is a rare occurrence for individuals to be admitted into residential rehab through the NHS due to the increased cost compared to other treatments.

 In some cases, this funding may be able to be provided through a local council in North Yorkshire or raised through crowdfunding, though this requires additional effort on the individual’s behalf.

-This may be an additional struggle that they do not need when coping with other problems relating to addiction, as well as when struggling with addiction itself.
+This may be an additional struggle that they do not need when coping with other problems relating to alcohol or drug addiction, as well as when struggling with addiction itself.

 As with the cost of rehab, there is no set duration to rehab in North Yorkshire due to the differences experienced across individuals.